 - Downsize your list and your gifts for each on it.

-- Give a service or experience from babysitting to a home cooked dinner.
+- Give a service or experience from babysitting to a home-cooked dinner.

-- Check out the second hand stores.
+- Check out second-hand stores.

 - Skip the expensive wrapping as it will likely just be trashed anyway.